 Back up Teams

 To run Teams files backup, select Teams in the horizontal menu bar.
-By default, Teams backup is performed twice per week automatically.
+By default, Teams backup is performed three times per day automatically.
 To start the urgent backup for the selected user, click Backup Now.
 You will be notified about the backup job creating event.
 You can monitor the backup task processing using the Task Manager.

 Restore Teams Files